Last Updated on January 8, 2023 by Maryam Siddiqui

 |Country||Gasoline price per liter||Diesel price per liter|

-Values are taken from the Global Petrol Prices website and are as of June 2022.
+Values are taken from the Global Petrol Prices website (as of January 2023).

 All prices are in Euro to make comparisons easier.